mnr/writing-wip/kwak-anthology.md

 Araci scratched his chin.
 Always one more thing.
 “What is it?”

 “The scenario I just told you about is one of several.
 It’s the scenario with the highest probability.
 But there is another with a high likelihood.
-It could be the AI protected its intellectual property.
+It could be the AI was instructed to protect its intellectual property.
 The AI may have recognized Dakota’s attempt to reverse engineer the meal and took a defensive action.”

 “You’re saying the meal blew up the oven to prevent Dakota from learning how it worked?”

 “Self-destruct options are a standard part of military devices.
 Why not consumer goods?
 Like I said, this isn’t the strongest probability - but it’s very possible.
 Self-immolation would be a quick and easy way to prevent someone from finding how a meal is built.
 In any case - you might want to take precautions.”

 She winked out of existence, leaving Araci alone in the room.

-From the kitchen, he heard Rifkin harassing the robot.
-He wondered how long it would be before it learned how to defend itself.
+// -----